 (Idaho, Oregon, Washington, Montana, and North Dakota)

-TriCor DF herbicide may be used as a pre-emergence and postemergence application for the suppression of certain broadleaf weeds in lentils and peas.
+Metribuzin DF herbicide is recommended as a pre-emergence and postemergence application for the suppression of certain broadleaf weeds in lentils and peas.

 Temporary chlorosis of the crop may occur.
-There is an added risk of crop injury if a postemergence application is made following a previous pre-emergence or post plant incorporated TriCor DF application.
+There is an added risk of crop injury if a postemergence application is made following a previous pre-emergence or post plant incorporated Metribuzin application.

 Do not apply over very moist soils or wet crop foliage.
 Do not apply postemergence applications within 3 days after periods of cool, wet, or cloudy weather or crop injury may occur.